billbuchanan/csn09112/week04_ciphers/labs/README.md

 ## Lab setup
 Our challenge is to setup MyBank Incorp, where each of you will be allocated a network and hosts to configure and get on-line (Figure 1).
 For this you will be allocated your own network (NET01, NET02, and so on) which you can access from the vSoC Cloud infrastructure (vsoc.napier.ac.uk).
 You have a pfSense firewall, a Linux host, and a Windows host to achieve your objectives.
 First log into vSoC (vsoc.napier.ac.uk), and then select your network infrastructure.
-In this lab we will use Allocation A.
+In this lab we will use Allocation C (10.10.z.z/24).

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/zadditional/overview.png)